trust-agi/trust-agi.github.io/content/contact/.ipynb_checkpoints/index-checkpoint.md

     content:
       title: Contact
       text: |-
         Contact us if you would like to collaborate with us.
+If you would like to explore PhD/visiting opportunities, please see the information [HERE](../post/phd-position/).
       email: s.pan@griffith.edu.au
       phone: +61 7 5678 0653
       address: